Do Fraud Alerts Expire?

 The Different Types of Fraud Alerts

 There are three types of fraud alerts: initial alerts, extended alerts and active-duty alerts.
 All three tell creditors that you may be at heightened risk for identity theft or have been a victim of identity theft.
 Creditors should then take reasonable steps to verify your identity before extending you credit (such as opening a new account or increasing your credit limit).
-Additionally, with extended and active-duty alerts, your name will be taken off of lists for preapproved credit and insurance offers.
+Additionally, with active-duty alerts and extended fraud alerts, your name will be taken off of lists for preapproved credit and insurance offers for two or five years, respectively.

 Types of Fraud Alerts